History of Spain: Trienio liberal (1820–23)

 The tumultuous three years of liberal rule that followed (1820–23) were marked by various absolutist conspiracies.
-The liberal government, which reminded European statesmen entirely too much of the governments of the French Revolution, was viewed with hostility by the Congress of Verona in 1822, and France was authorized to intervene.
+The liberal government was viewed with hostility by the Congress of Verona in 1822, and France was authorized to intervene.
 France crushed the liberal government with massive force in the so-called "Hundred Thousand Sons of Saint Louis" expedition, and Ferdinand was restored as absolute monarch in 1823.
 In Spain proper, this marked the end of the second Spanish bourgeois revolution.

 "Ominous Decade" (1823–1833)

-In Spain, the failure of the second bourgeois revolution was followed by a period of uneasy peace for the next decade.
-Having borne only a female heir presumptive, it appeared that Ferdinand would be succeeded by his brother, Infante Carlos of Spain.
+In Spain, the failure of the second bourgeois revolution was followed by uneasy peace for the next decade.
+Having borne only a female heir presumptive, it appeared that Ferdinand would be succeeded by his brother, Infante Carlos.
 While Ferdinand aligned with the conservatives, fearing another national insurrection, he did not view Carlos's reactionary policies as a viable option.
 Ferdinand – resisting the wishes of his brother – decreed the Pragmatic Sanction of 1830, enabling his daughter Isabella to become Queen.
 Carlos, who made known his intent to resist the sanction, fled to Portugal.